 (Shri says don't be fooled, quality is more important than quantity)

 According to the U.S. Bureau of Labor Statistics (BLS), the nation’s unemployment rate currently stands at 3.9%.
 This statistic shows that the market is very favorable right now for job seekers.
-In fact, it is so favorable that professionals are not even caring to show up for interviews!
+It is so favorable that professionals are not even caring to show up for interviews!

-At the same time, job industry experts have expressed great concern about the impending job market crisis that is likely to arise in coming years due to increased automation and adoption of advanced technologies like robotics, machine learning and artificial intelligence.
+At the same time, job industry experts have expressed great concern about the impending job market crisis that is likely to arise in the coming years due to increased automation and the adoption of advanced technologies like robotics, machine learning, and artificial intelligence.

 So, now the question arises, “What are the best sectors to work in?”
 “What are the best jobs to take up if you are a fresh grad or looking for a job change?”
 While a few industries have a promising future, some are expected to witness sluggish job and wage growth.
 Likewise, some states will likely have better job prospects than others.

-To help guide and enable you to make better career choices, here we bring you the top 10 industries with maximum growth prospects in respect to job opportunities and career growth over the next 10 years.
+To help guide and enable you to make better career choices, here we bring you the top 10 industries with maximum growth prospects concerning job opportunities and career growth over the next 10 years.
 Additionally, you will also get learn about educational and skill requirements, types of jobs, and projections of job opportunities for every sector